FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 193: What advantage does a bidirectional Reservoir offer over a standard Reservoir?**
+**What advantage does a bidirectional Reservoir offer over a standard Reservoir?**
 - A) It captures temporal dependencies more effectively by integrating past and future context.
 - B) It reduces the computational requirements for processing.
 - C) It operates with fewer parameters and simpler configuration.